 As a VAR, you’ve got to keep up with technology, for sure.
 But you also have to be aware of what you’re taking on, from a technical perspective.
 As vendors sometimes are not aware, each new product represents a real commitment for you in sales engineer training, sales training and eventually installation (and sometimes, tech support), should you decide to really focus on that product.

 That said, bringing new products in the door for your customers can be a big part of your value as a value-added reseller.
 With that in mind, I’m going to launch a new series of blog posts titled “Tech Refresh,” in which I’ll focus on a technology that you may not be selling but that you should probably consider.
+I’ll present an overview of the technology, the problems it solves, why it has some appeal for VARs and then list a few manufacturers that have products in that space.
+Here’s the first Tech Refresh.

 Thin provisioning: “Just in time” storage